linfanf/linfanf.github.io/_pages/about.md

 **Updates**
 - From 2023-2024, I will be a Postdoctoral Scientist at Amazon [SCOT](https://www.amazon.science/tag/supply-chain-optimization-technologies).
-- In Fall 2024, I will join the [Kellogg School of Management](https://www.kellogg.northwestern.edu/) at Northwestern University as an Assistant Professor in the [Operations Department](https://www.kellogg.northwestern.edu/faculty/academics/operations.aspx).
+- Starting Fall 2024, I will join the [Kellogg School of Management](https://www.kellogg.northwestern.edu/) at Northwestern University as an Assistant Professor in the [Operations Department](https://www.kellogg.northwestern.edu/faculty/academics/operations.aspx).

 Email: linfan [at] stanford.edu